etsy/dashboard/README.md

         \ \___,_\ \__/.\_\/\____/ \ \_\ \_\ \_,__/\ \____/\ \__/.\_\\ \_\\ \___,_\/\____/
          \/__,_ /\/__/\/_/\/___/   \/_/\/_/\/___/  \/___/  \/__/\/_/ \/_/ \/__,_ /\/___/

+# This is an Archived Project

+Dashboard is no longer actively maintained and is no longer in sync with the version used internally at Etsy.

 # Etsy Dashboards

 Source code for Etsy's dashboards framework.